Psynosaur/long-term-memory-mcp/README.md

 ```
 export AI_COMPANION_DATA_DIR="/home/username/ai_companion_data"
 ```

-📂 Backups
+## 📂 Backups

 Backups are created automatically:

-    Every 24 hours
+  - Every 24 hours
-    Or after 100 new memories
+  - Or after 100 new memories (configurable)
-    Stored in memory_backups/ with timestamped folders
+  - Stored in memory_backups/ with timestamped folders
-    Only the last 10 backups are kept automatically
+  - Only the last 10 backups are kept

 Each backup includes:

-    SQLite DB copy
+  - SQLite DB copy
-    ChromaDB copy
+  - ChromaDB copy
-    JSON export of all memories (portable and future‑proof)
+  - JSON export of all memories (portable and future‑proof)

-📝 Recommended Setup in LM Studio
+## 📝 Recommended System Prompt

-For a natural, invisible memory experience, add a system prompt that guides the model to:

-    Store new facts in memory with remember
-    Recall them naturally with search_memories
-    Never expose tool calls to the user

-Example prompt:

 “You are an AI companion with long‑term memory.
-Store facts naturally (‘Got it, I’ll remember that’).
+Store facts naturally (‘Got it, I’ll remember that.’).
 Recall them when asked in natural language.
-Never expose internal tool usage to the user.”
+Never expose internal tool usage to the user.
+Use memory tools to remember, recall, and update information invisibly.”

-### 🛠️ MCP Tools Overview
+## 🛠️ MCP Tools Overview

-Your `RobustMemory` MCP exposes 10 tools that allow your AI companion to interact with its long-term memory.
+Your `RobustMemory` MCP exposes tools that allow your AI companion to interact with its long-term memory.
 These tools are designed to be called internally by the AI model based on its system prompt, making the memory system feel seamless and invisible to the user.

 Here's a breakdown of each tool's purpose and parameters: